Vortex dynamics in trabeculated embryonic ventricles: Methods

-A simplified two dimensional geometry of a 96 hpf zebrafish ventricle, which contains trabeculae, was constructed using Figure \ref{Liu_96hpf}.
+A simplified two dimensional geometry of a 4 \textit{dpf} zebrafish's trabeculated ventricle was constructed using Figure \ref{Model_Geometry}a, from Liu \textit{et al.} \cite{Liu:2010}.
 The ventricle was idealized as a half ellipse, with semi-major axis $a_V$ and semi-minor axis $b_V$.
 It is tangentially laid within a channel, which emulates a cavity-flow geometry.
-The channel models the atrioventricular canal (AV canal), with width $w_{AV}$, which is modeled as equal to the sinus venosus (SV) width, $w_{SV}$.
+The channel models the atrioventricular canal (AV canal), with width $w_{AV}$ set equal to the width of the sinus venosus (SV), $w_{SV}$.
 Six equally-spaced trabeculae were aligned within the ventricle.
-The model geometry is illustrated in Figure \ref{Comp_Geometry}. \\
+The idealized model geometry is illustrated in Figure \ref{Model_Geometry}c.